angusmason/notangoose/README.md

-# I try to make games
+# I try to make games.
+# And I can't draw.
+# Also I am magic.

 <!--
 **notangoose/notangoose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.